AusterweilLab/generating_categories/Experiments/readme.md

 https://alab.psych.wisc.edu/experiments/generate-categories/?assignmentId=12ALONGRANDOMCHARACTERSTRING34&hitId=56ALONGRANDOMCHARACTERSTRING78&workerId=NOLANDEBUG123&turkSubmitTo=https%3A%2F%2Fworkersandbox.mturk.com

+## Data structures

+The data is a little haphazardly thrown around, especially after the cat-assign experiment, but I'll try to point out the key bits.
+Raw experiment data will always be assigned to the data/ folder in the experiment's home directory.
+Some kind of `compile.py` script in the analysis/ folder (also in experiment's home directory) will take the individual data from Data/ and compile it into some usable database form, probably named `experiment.db`.

+The data in the cat-assign folder is a little more complex.
+See readme there for more info.

 ## Things to Explore

-- I want to see a plot of PACKER's log-likelihood as a function of the between-category parameter.
+- ~~I want to see a plot of PACKER's log-likelihood as a function of the between-category parameter.~~ In progress as of 8 March 2018.
+See developments in the cogpsych-code/matlabtests directory.

 ## Issues to fix with future experiments